 She enjoys working with government, businesses, and communities to enhance the economic and social prosperity of NSW.
 Building relationships between community members and businesses is another interest, which she has achieved as the Chair of community liaison groups and as a Non-Executive Director of Business Hunter.

 Lauren is a graduate of the Australian Institute of Company Directors.
 She has a Master of Business Administration (with Distinction, receiving the Louis and Marjorie Karpin Memorial Prize for achieving the highest-grade point average in the 2020 MBA program) and a Bachelor of Arts (Communication Studies) from the University of Newcastle.
 She also has qualifications in project management, coaching and change management.

 Michelle Griffin joined Reflections in January 2016 as Executive Manager Finance and IT reporting to the CEO.
 In March 2019, Michelle was promoted to the position of Group Manager Corporate Services (including CFO) which expanded her management responsibility to include Work Health & Safety.

 Michelle is a respected commercial and financial manager with broad experience across a range of industry sectors in both private companies and public authorities.
 She has over 20 years’ experience managing business systems, governance and reporting processes across a range of key business areas including accounting, human resources including management of workplace safety, corporate compliance and board activities.

-Kate Thompson joined Reflections in the position of Executive Manager Human Resources in July 2015.
+Kate Mannix joined Reflections in the position of Executive Manager Human Resources in July 2015.
 Kate is a highly accomplished executive who fosters collaboration, innovation and commitment to excellence.
 In addition, she has a reputation for consistently delivering against challenging objectives, inspiring others and managing diverse stakeholders to achieve common goals.

 In 2017 and 2018 Kate was a finalist for the Young Executive of the Year as part of the Hunter Business Chambers Awards.